 The second SR rule employs a more dynamic approach by which a device examines new SR information in the 802.11ax preamble on a packet by packet basis.
 The new SR information in the preamble provides a parameter that allows a third party device to determine whether it would be possible to initiate an SR transmission during a subsequent uplink multi-user transmission.

-The important aspect of SR with respect to coexistence is that with 802.11ax SR techniques, there may be more simultaneous transmissions on the air, which may increase the overall interference floor.
+The important aspect of SR with respect to coexistence is that with 802.11ax SR techniques, there may be more simultaneous transmissions on the air, which may increase the overall interference level.

 Extended Range Operation